Skip to Main Content

 A range of search options in IEEE Xplore

-Select first the sectopm to search for: All, Books, Conferences, Courses, Journals & Magazines, Standards, Authors of Citations.
+Select first the section to search for under All, Books, Conferences, Courses, Journals & Magazines, Standards, Authors, Citations or Images (beta).
+These sections are explained in the following tabs.

 For example: electro* will also find: electron, electrons, electronic, electronics, electromagnetic, electromechanical and electrostatic.